-When you have reached old age, it becomes necessary to wear glasses or contact lenses to rectify your weakening eyesight.
+When you have reached old age, wearing glasses or contact lenses to rectify your weakening eyesight becomes necessary.
 One study shows that more than 90% of seniors use glasses/contact lenses.
-But shockingly, neither medicare part A nor B provides complete coverage for vision.
+But shockingly, neither Medicare part A nor B provides completes coverage for vision.
 It is fair to sign up for a vision insurance plan to protect your eyesight when you become a senior.
-However, one important question arises here: What is the best vision insurance for seniors?
+However, one important question arises: What is the best vision insurance for seniors?
 We have shortlisted the best vision insurance plans for seniors in this blog.

 The Best Vision Insurance for Seniors

 VSP is one of the most popular insurance providers of vision coverage.
 One in every four persons has enrolled in the VSP senior vision insurance plan.
 They have a broad network of associated doctors around the country, which makes it easy to find a doctor nearby.
 You only have to pay $13 per month for vision coverage.

 Moreover, their affordable plans don’t have deductibles, making them comprehensive coverage with reasonable policies.

 Humana offers both dental and vision plans for seniors.
 It is perfect vision insurance for seniors as it has an easy quote system and fills the shortcomings of Original Medicare.

 To see the dental and vision policies options, you need to enter your ZIP code, date of birth, and gender.
 Their vision policies start from $14/month.

 Unlike other vision insurance providers, who only allow a single pair of glasses, EyeMed has a flexible policy on the number of glasses you can buy under the vision insurance plan.

 Eyemed vision plans for seniors start from $18 per month.
 In addition, you have to pay between $130 and $200 for your first pair of glasses.
 And for your second pair of glasses, you will get a 40% off on the retail price.